The Data-Driven Censored Newsvendor Problem: Cost of Demand Censoring in the Data-Driven Newsvendor

 Under this assumption, we say that we are in the {\it identifiable regime} if $\Gminus(\lambda) \geq \rho$, and in the {\it unidentifiable regime} if $\Gminus(\lambda) < \rho$.\footnote{{We highlight that \Cref{asp:avoid-path} does not affect any of our results.
 It is simply introduced to make clear that the main salient driver of identifiability is the relationship between $\Gminus(\lambda)$ and $\rho$, rather than a spurious artifact of the maximum ordering quantity $M$.}} }

-We first discuss the implications of \Cref{thm:minimax-risk-identifiable}, deferring a proof sketch to the end of the section.
-At a high level, \Cref{thm:minimax-risk-identifiable} can be viewed as characterizing a ``spectrum of achievability'' for the data-driven censored newsvendor problem, based on $\Gminus(\lambda)$.
-In particular, when $\lambda = +\infty$ and demand is bounded, we have that $\Gminus(\lambda) = 1$. \Cref{thm:minimax-risk-identifiable} then recovers the fact that the optimal newsvendor cost $C_G(\qopt_G)$ is achievable with infinitely many samples in this case, and that the problem is identifiable as a result.
-When $\lambda = 0$, on the other hand, $\Gminus(\lambda) = 0$. \Cref{thm:minimax-risk-identifiable} then classifies the problem as unidentifiable, with $\risk = \frac{bhM}{b+h} > 0$, recovering the intuition that, for any policy, there exists a worst-case distribution that forces it to incur constant loss.
+We discuss the implications of \Cref{thm:minimax-risk-identifiable}, deferring a proof sketch to the end of the section. {At a high level, \Cref{thm:minimax-risk-identifiable} can be viewed as characterizing a ``spectrum of achievability'' for the data-driven censored newsvendor problem, based on the additional distributional information of $\Gminus(\lambda)$.} In particular, when $\lambda = +\infty$ and demand is bounded, we have that $\Gminus(\lambda) = 1$. \Cref{thm:minimax-risk-identifiable} then recovers the fact that the optimal newsvendor cost $C_G(\qopt_G)$ is achievable with infinitely many samples in this case, and that the problem is identifiable as a result.
+When $\lambda = 0$, on the other hand, $\Gminus(\lambda) = 0$ \Cref{thm:minimax-risk-identifiable} then classifies the problem as unidentifiable, with $\risk = \frac{bhM}{b+h} > 0$.
+This recovers the intuition that, for any policy, there exists a worst-case distribution that forces it to incur constant loss.\footnote{This result subsumes \Cref{thm:minimax-risk-identifiable} of \citet{perakis2008regret}, for the special case where the interval $[\lambda,M]$ is the support of the demand distribution.
+As we will see at the end of this section, our analysis similarly uncovers the insight that the worst-case regret is achieved by a distribution that places weight on either $\lambda$ or $M$.
+For general $\lambda, M$, however, the arguments used to derive the minimax optimal ordering quantity and regret critically rely on our specific informational structure (i.e., that $\Gminus(\lambda)$ is fixed).}